-Fans Raise Nearly $20,000 For Meghan Markle’s Charities In Honor Of Baby Sussex
+Meghan Markle’s Fans Raise Nearly $20,000 For Her Favorite Charities In Honor Of Baby Sussex

-This past Sunday the United Kingdom celebrated Mother’s Day, and royal fans knew how to make soon-to-be mum Meghan Markle’s day by raising money for her favorite charities, The Daily Mail reports.
+This past Sunday, the United Kingdom celebrated Mother’s Day, and royal fans knew how to make soon-to-be mum Meghan Markle’s day by raising money for her favorite charities, Daily Mail reports.

-Twitter user Elle Harris, whose handle is @freepeeper, started the movement with the hashtag #GlobalSussexBabyShower.
+Twitter user Elle Harris, whose handle is @freepeeper, started the movement with the hashtag “GlobalSussexBabyShower.”
 It encouraged fans of the duchess to donate to causes dear to her heart as a way to welcome her baby, due later this month.

 “We’re kicking off a GLOBAL fundraiser on Sunday, 31st March in honour of #BabySussex and the compassion and altruism of The #DukeandDuchessofSussex,” the Harry and Meghan lover tweeted.